2.A.57 The Equilibrative Nucleoside Transporter (ENT) Family

 Adenosine transporter of Crithidia fasciculata

-The parasite plasma membrane equilibrative nucleoside transporter, PfNT1 or PfENT1, of 422 aas and 10 or 11 TMSs.
+The parasite plasma membrane equilibrative nucleoside transporter, PfNT1 or PfENT1, of 422 aas and 11 or 12 TMSs in a 6 + 5 TMS arrangement.
 Both L- and D-nucleosides of both purines and pyrimidines are transported; L-nucleosides are transported with low affinity (transports adenosine, inosine and thymidine (KM values=1-2mM) (Downie et al., 2006)).
 ENT1 is the primary uptake transporter for purines, and transmembrane segments 2, 10 and 11 appear to line the purine permeation pathway (Riegelhaupt et al., 2010, Nishtala et al. 2018).

 PfNT1 of Plasmodium falciparum

-The intracellular (endoplasmic reticulum) nucleoside transporter.
+The intracellular (endoplasmic reticulum) nucleoside transporter, NT2, of 585 aas and 11 TMSs in a 6 + 5 TMS arrangement.
 Transports purine nucleosides and 5-fluorouridine (PfNT-2; Downie et al., 2010)

 PfNT2 of Plasmodium falciparum (Q8IB78)